timo-reymann/spring-boot-date-and-time-starter/README.md

 Customizable output format for LocalDate and LocalDateTime in Spring Boot using Jackson Object Mapper builtin to spring-boot-starter-web

 ## Requirements
-For this starter to work you need Spring Boot 1.5+
+If you use Spring Boot 1.5.x the latest supported version is 1.0.0, if you use Spring Boot 2.x you must use 2.0.0+

 ### How to use?
 Simply add it to your dependencies